shariq1989/cookbook/content/recipe/bbq_chicken_drumsticks.md

 * BBQ Sauce: I am sure there are many tasty BBQ sauces out there I don't know about, but our family go-to is [Sweet Baby Ray's](https://amzn.to/2NsxauJ).
 This brand is always delicious, and they offer [sugar-free](https://amzn.to/2MYvhWR), which makes everyone in the family happy.

 * BBQ Rub: You can use your favorite rub, but I prefer the homemade rub used in this recipe.
-Oftentimes, I double or triple the batch and put it in an airtight container to have some on hand.
+Often, I will double or triple the batch and put it in an airtight container to have some on hand.
 The rub will keep for up to 3 months.
-If you choose to go the store-bought route, we suggest using [Montreal's](https://amzn.to/2QOX1P8) mixed with a little brown sugar, about 2 tbsp.
+If you choose to go the store-bought route, we suggest using [Montreal's](https://amzn.to/2QOX1P8) mixed with brown sugar, about 2 tbsp.

 #### What equipment do I need to make this recipe?